-Basically all of the simulator rides!
+Basically, all of the simulator rides!
 I did enjoy them but had to close my eyes on most of them at some point.
 It didn’t ruin the parks for me, I just want to make sure that everyone is prepared.

-17. While there is a lot to do, Universal is a ride heavy park
+17. While there is a lot to do, Universal is a ride-heavy park

-Universal is a ride heavy park that is mostly meant for older kids, teens, and adults.
+Universal is a ride-heavy park that is mostly meant for older kids, teens, and adults.
 That isn’t to say that it won’t be fun for younger kids, but it’s definitely not Disney World.

-There are areas for kids such as Suess Landing, and I’m not saying those with younger kids shouldn’t visit, just be prepared that many of the popular rides have a 40-inch height requirement.
+There are areas for kids, such as Suess Landing, and I’m not saying those with younger kids shouldn’t visit; just be prepared that many of the popular rides have a 40-inch height requirement.

 18. Get the Photo Pass

 The problem is that I am rarely in them!
 This changed during our recent trip to Universal.
 Although the Photo Pass system isn’t perfect (we ended up with a few photos that weren’t us?!) it was so fun and I will definitely do it again.

 19. Arrive Early and Leave Late

-You can arrive an hour early by staying onsite, but staying late is another great option where you’ll be able to walk onto many of the rides!
+You can arrive an hour early by staying onsite, but staying late is another great option where you can walk onto many of the rides!

-20. Plan for 4-5 days
+20. Things to know before going to Universal Studios: Plan for 4-5 days

 I highly recommend the 3-day Park-to-Park pass.
-That being said, 3 days in a row can be a little bit much, especially with younger kids.
+That being said, three days in a row can be a little bit much, especially with younger kids.
 I recommend staying for 4-5 days and enjoying at least one day at your resort.